streamnative/apache-pulsar-grafana-dashboard/gettingStarted.md

    ```

 - Make sure the job name of each component is the same with the ones in this dashboard.
-   - job *proxy*: the machines that run pulsar proxies.
+   - job *proxy*: the machines that run Pulsar proxies.
-   - job *broker*: the machines that run pulsar brokers.
+   - job *broker*: the machines that run Pulsar brokers.
    - job *bookie*: the machines that run bookies.
    - job *zookeeper*: the machines that run zookeeper.
-   - job *node_metrics*: all the machines of the pulsar cluster.
+   - job *node_metrics*: all the machines of the Pulsar cluster.

-After running the Prometheus successfully, you have access to http://localhost:9090/targets, where you can see prometheus detecting all Pulsar components, shown as follows.
+After running the Prometheus successfully, you have access to http://localhost:9090/targets, where you can see Prometheus detecting all Pulsar components, shown as follows.

 ![](images/prometheus-targets.png?raw=true)